-I find his hilariousness stems from the obviously ridiculous antics that he pulls.
+I find that his hilariousness stems from the obviously ridiculous antics that he pulls.
 There are some Joker writers that tend to have him err on the subliminal side as well as balancing an overtly garish and lewd sense of humor, which in turn makes him all the better.
 I like those writers.
 Like Grant Morrison.
 Or Grant Morrison circa 1988.
 When he wrote Arkham Asylum: A Serious House on Serious Earth he was at his prime.
 This comic was the inspiration for the platform game Arkham Asylum wherein Joker locks Batman in Arkham with him and the other inmates.
 The major difference here is that Joker gets much further into Batman’s mind in the comic whereas the other characters, such as Scarecrow, are the ones messing with Battyman in the game.

 Joker ends up grabbing Batman’s ass because he knows physical contact is something that completely riles him up… OK, not in that manner.
 But the unwanted touch gets him to show his more barbaric and dastardly side at times.
 Joker is filth, scum, a part of the degenerate elite whose only goal is utter chaos and destruction and his disgusting hand grabbing at the Batman’s ass… Well.
 That surely will elicit quite the amazing response.
 This is the only thing Grant Morrison has done well, in my opinion.
 He’s gotten into the mind of not only Batman here, but put on Joker’s skin and figured out what would make the Dark Knight squirm like a pile of maggots on a corpse.

 (Joker’s text is notoriously hard to decipher in this book, though.
 The important line in the middle right panel reads: Loosen up, tight ass!
-UNF.
 So.
 Good.)

 That brings me to point deux – he’s a degenerate.
 He does what he wants in the name of selfish, dirty greed.
 There are no pretenses.
 He’s not a broken hearted monster out for revenge.
 His wife is dead, but hell if he can remember that.
-The moment he went insane from his chemical bath he had but one goal – to show the world how fucked up it really is and to have fun doing it.
+The moment he went insane from his chemical bath he had but one goal: to show the world how fucked up it really is and to have fun doing it.
 And sure, it’s mightily messed up and most sane people already know it.
-But Joker’s point is to make other people see how deluded they are and that it’s crazy to not be crazy.
-He wants people to turn mad, to lose their minds, to end up killing their neighbor because they simply fucking felt like it.
+Joker’s point is to make other people see how deluded they are and that it’s crazy to not be crazy.
+He wants people to turn mad, to lose their minds, to end up killing their neighbor because they simply felt like it.
 And he wants to be recognized, but his mental disorders are far too big in number to list or even try to enumerate fully.
 He’s a narcissist who wants everyone to see the world the way he sees it, and gain some money and accolades along the way.

 Reason number three that I have such a HUGE lady boner for the Joker is that he’s simply creative.
-Yes, every villain has their niche – Penguin has his birds, Poison Ivy has her plants, Joker has his gags, and Riddler has his, well, riddles.
+Yes, every villain has their niche – Penguin has his birds, Poison Ivy has her plants, Joker has his gags, and Riddler has his, well, riddles, etc..
 Joker’s gags, though, border not only on the obscenely deranged, but are varied quite far across the spectrum.
-From poisoning Gotham’s water supply to gaining a copyright on fish with his trademark smile and colorings and then make a huge profit off of selling said fish.
+From poisoning Gotham’s water supply to gaining a copyright on fish with his trademark smile and coloring and then make a huge profit off of selling said fish.
 JOKER FISH.
 The guy isn’t logical and he certainly doesn’t follow reason when he plans things.
 Sure, he’ll go out and rob a bank like any criminal would, but he’d do it in such convoluted way that it just wouldn’t naturally occur to a normal person to go about a plan in that manner.

-Comic book author Steve Englehart (who wrote the notorious “The Laughing Fish” which inspired the animated series episode about it,) says very poignantly, “I mean, the whole idea of copyrighting fish based on dumping chemicals into the ocean and trying to get the government to go along with it, anybody else would look at this and go, ‘That’s clearly not sane.’
+Comic book author Steve Englehart (who wrote the notorious story “The Laughing Fish” which inspired the animated series episode about it,) says very poignantly, “I mean, the whole idea of copyrighting fish based on dumping chemicals into the ocean and trying to get the government to go along with it, anybody else would look at this and go, ‘That’s clearly not sane.’
 But from the Joker’s standpoint, the more insane, the better.

 “For me, if the Joker says, ‘I’m gonna go rob a bank,’ his mind just sort of opens up in all directions and he thinks, ‘I could rob a bank but go it one better by stealing a car and driving it underwater.’
 At the end of the day, he still wants to rob the bank.
 He conceives of this incredibly bizarre plan, but he’s going to figure out how to make that work.
 He’s not interested in something that involves stealing a car and not robbing the bank.
 So he’s going to make what he comes up with work, but he gets there in such an explosive, non-linear, off-the-wall way that he’s basically unpredictable.”
 And that unpredictable nature opens him up for the most bizarre, potently crazy, and never ending amount of adventures.
 He is limitless.
 If it can be conceived, if even remotely, then the Joker will surely do it.
 He’s a comic book character – if the idea is there, a way will be found to make it ‘reality’, or canon.